michael2012z/BitBible/markdown/KJV/files/Ezra.md

 32. The children of Harim, three hundred and twenty.

-33. The children of Lod, Hadid, and Ono, seven hundred twenty and five.Hadid: or, Harid, as it is in some copies
+33. The children of Lod, Hadid, and Ono, seven hundred twenty and five.

 34. The children of Jericho, three hundred forty and five.